 Arista R-series Platforms

-Arista’s 7280R Universal Leaf and 7500R Universal Spine platforms with FlexRoute and AlgoMatch™, powered by Arista EOS, are key components of the MPLS segment routing solutions.
+Arista’s 7280R3, 7500R3 and 7800R3 400G Universal 400G platforms with FlexRoute and AlgoMatch, powered by Arista EOS®, are key components of the MPLS segment routing solutions.
 Built using merchant silicon, these platforms continue to deliver improved scale and bandwidth while reducing price per port.
 At the same time, these platforms have differentiated hardware and platform software capabilities well aligned to address the needs of segment routing deployments in the years to come.
 One of the key requirements that segment routing drives that is different from traditional MPLS is the encapsulation of the source routed path information in the data plane with an MPLS label stack.
 This requires segment routing capable platforms to a) support a larger number of simultaneous label pushes to encapsulate the hop information and b) support good ECMP hashing capabilities at the transit hops.
 Moreover, the use of MPLSoGRE is very prevalent in cloud networks where the label stack is usually encapsulated at the host, but traffic needs to traverse a DC IP Fabric before getting to the MPLS core.
 Class Based Forwarding (CBF) is essential to segregate different classes of traffic into different SR tunnels.
-Some of the key Arista’s R-series platform attributes include:
+Some of the key Arista’s R3-series platform attributes include:

 - Advanced ECMP and LAG hashing